elizabethlumban/react-starter2/README.md

 ## Overview

 The `react-redux-starter` project is a single page React/Redux app.
-It relies that a server `express-starter` is running.
+It relies that an [express-starter](https://git.ng.bluemix.net/bluemix-garage-melbourne/express-starter) server instance is running.
 The following diagram depicts how it all fits together:

 <img src="https://git.ng.bluemix.net/bluemix-garage-melbourne/react-redux-starter/raw/master/docs/Architectural%20Overview.jpg" alt="Architectural Overview" height="500px">

-The end user requests arrive at the `react-redux-starter` endpoint.
+The end user requests arrive at the `react-redux-starter` web server.
 The web user interface is packaged as static web content (html,css,js etc.) and is served by the `react-redux-starter` web server.
 The end user needs to load the web content just once, after which it